uwla/lacl/README.md

 $user->addPermissions($crudPermissions);
 $role->addPermissions($crudPermissions);

-// it is easier to attach them via the model
+// but it is easier to attach them via the model
 $article->attachViewPermission($role);
 $article->attachViewPermission($user);